stormmoredev/bolt-js-framework/docs/index.md

 **Note:** Using template literals (backticks `` ` ``) for component templates is often more convenient than using `<template>` tags.
 IDEs like WebStorm and editors like VS Code (with the `lit-html` or similar extensions) provide excellent syntax highlighting for HTML inside these strings.

-**Note:** The querySelector method is used to find elements, so you can use standard CSS selectors.
+**Note:** All element queries are handled internally by querySelector(), ensuring full support for CSS selectors.

 ## Table of Contents